Uberspace/lab/source/guide_redis.rst

 Installation
 ============

-Redis is now preinstalled, please use the binaries.
+Redis is now pre-installed, please use the binaries.

 Configuration
 =============